2026 United States House of Representatives elections in Utah

 The 2026 United States House of Representatives elections in Utah will be held on November 3, 2026, to elect the four U.S. representatives from the State of Utah, one from all four of the state's congressional districts.
 The elections will coincide with the other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The primary elections took place on June 23, 2026.